If you’re a woman over 50 at an important crossroads in your life —

 I launched research to interview 100 women between 50-70+ in 2016.
 From it, I’ve discovered 9 wise and wonderful principles about navigating life at this stage.
 My quest is to bring their voices into the world in a book filled with their words and insights — a blueprint for all of us as we “continue becoming” and following our highest callings.

 I’m thrilled to rededicate my lifework to supporting you and courageous women everywhere who want to chart purposeful and fulfilling paths well beyond their 50s.
-I hope something on this page inspires you to join us in Colorado to discover what you want for the year ahead — and beyond.
-There’s nothing I would enjoy more than sitting in the crisp fall Colorado air with the group that’s forming as Barbara and I create a warm, welcoming space where you can reflect, reorient, and re-purpose your life.
+I hope something on this page inspires you to join me and our Retreat tribe in the early springtime of Colorado to discover what you want for your life ahead.
+I am deeply privileged to be doing this with work you and creating a welcoming space and sturdy space where you can reflect, reorient, and re-purpose your life.
+Grand possibilities await you here.

 Encouragement from Sue